+CEERee to EERee conversion:

+In situations where CEER is available but EER is not, EDCs may use the conversion below2:

+EERee =CEERee + 0.1

 After the RUL for (EUL-RUL) years: The baseline EER would revert to the minimum Federal appliance standard CEER.
-RAC units have a “CEER” rating in addition to an “EER”.
+RAC units have a “CEER” rating in addition to an “EER.”
 CEER is the “Combined Energy Efficiency Ratio”, which incorporates standby power into the calculation.
 This will be the value used in the ∆ kWh calculation.